 In the aftermath of a suicide death, suicide attempt, or any experience that causes grief, there is often an overwhelming need to understand “why.”
-Literature can be helpful in processing these intense feeling – and is included in Forefront Cares packages.
+Literature can be helpful in processing these intense feeling.
 Find comfort and understanding in the words of these authors – many of whom have also treaded a similar grief journey after losing a loved one to suicide, or navigated life after an attempt or with a mental illness.
 This list also includes online resources for bereavement, mental illness, and suicide prevention.

 Books for survivors of a loved one’s suicide:

 - Bialosky, J. (2011).
 History of a suicide: My sister’s unfinished life.New York: Atria Books.

 - Bolton, I. (1983).
 My Son … My Son …: A Guide to Healing After Death, Loss, or Suicide.
 Atlanta, GA: Bolton Press.